Acceptable use agreement

 - All passwords issued are to be held privately and securely.
 Be responsible for all use of your accounts and for protecting each account’s password.
 In other words, do not share computer accounts.
 If someone else learns your password, you must change it.

-- The user shall not take advantage of another’s inexperience or negligence to gain access to any computer account or electronic resource for which he or she has not received explicit permission to access.
+- The user shall not take advantage of another person’s inexperience or negligence to gain access to any computer account or electronic resource for which he or she has not received explicit permission to access.

 - The user shall not send fraudulent computer mail, break into another user’s electronic mailbox, or read someone else’s electronic mail without his or her permission.